vari-bbc/Biscuit_Snakemake_Workflow/README.md

 + The output files in analysis/pileup/ may be imported into a `BSseq` object using `bicuiteer::readBiscuit()`.
 + analysis/multiqc/multiqc_report.html contains the methylation-specific BISCUIT QC modules (https://huishenlab.github.io/biscuit/docs/alignment/QC.html)

+# Test dataset

+This workflow comes with a working example dataset.
+To test the smakemake workflow on your system, place the 10 *_R[12]_fq.gz files in bin/working_example_dataset into raw_data/ and use the default bin/samples.tsv.
+These example files can be mapped to the human genome.

 # Diagram of workflow

 ![workflow diagram](bin/DAG.png)